wnickeson/WaltsMacros/README.md

 Macros for the OCLC Connexion client written by Walter F. Nickeson, University of Rochester, Rochester, NY, 14627. wnickeson@library.rochester.edu

 These macros work for me with Connexion client 3.1 and Windows 11 Enterprise & 64-bit Windows 10 Pro, but no guarantees are promised or implied.
+IMPORTANT NOTE: Macros with dialog boxes (also called "popups") often (but not consistently) run slowly and may even cause the Client to crash.
+Re-starting the computer may help somewhat.
+A solution that always works, but is inconvenient, is to run the macro while having it open in the Macro Editor.
+Although this solution makes the macro execute at normal speed, the ability to invoke the macro with a shortcut key is lost, and therefore is far from ideal.
+This is a long-known problem with the Client.

 The five macrobook files are: Essentials.mbk, Extras1.mbk, Extras2.mbk, Extras3.mbk, and MacroTools.mbk.
 See the PDF file "Walt's Macros" for a list of which macros are in each macrobook.
 To get all the macros, simply download the macrobook files into [X]:\Users\\[your user name]\AppData\Roaming\OCLC\Connex\Macros\.
 Then, in Connexion, assign keystrokes to the macros.